 St. George’s Basilica

-The second church to be built within the Prague Castle complex is St. George's Basilica.
-In 920 CE, Prince Vratislav I placed the foundation stone for the church.
-The edifice was expanded fifty years later when the church was founded.
-St. George's Basilica caught fire in 1142, and a large amount of it was destroyed.
-The subsequent renovation was done in the Romanesque style.
+It is the second church to be built within the Prague Castle complex.
+In 920 CE, Prince Vratislav I placed the foundation stone for the church with subsequent renovations being done in the Romanesque style.

 A. Yes, Prague Castle tickets are available online.